Justype/HPC-tips/linux.md

   - `x` : run the commands OR change into the directory if it is a directory
   - `-` : no this permission

 Because the data is binary in computer.
 So are these permissions.

+## Special Permissions

+- `g+s` s in group:

 ## Change Permission